 It is important for children to be in school every day, unless they are sick.
 The day begins at 7:45 a.m.
 Your child should be in his/her seat and ready to begin the day at this time.
 Children must be in school three hours and thirty minutes to be counted present for the day; however, our normal day ends at 2:45 p.m.

 Tardiness causes students to miss vital instructions and explanations at the beginning of the day.
 Traffic is always heavy from 7:20 a.m. to 7:45 a.m. and will not be exempt from tardies.
-Parents of students arriving at school after 7:45 a.m. must accompany their child to the front door for a temperature check and sign their child in to school.
+Parents of students arriving at school after 7:45 a.m. must accompany their child to the office and sign their child into school.
 Teachers will not be required to go over instructions for students with unexcused tardies.
 A pattern of routine early checkout is educationally inappropriate as well, and will be addressed as a tardy situation.
 If tardiness becomes habitual, the principal and/or social worker will contact the parents of the student, and steps must be taken to correct the problem.
+More than 3 tardies or early check-outs during a nine-week grading period will negatively affect perfect attendance awards.

 Knox County Board of Education policy allows students' absences from school to be excused only for the following reasons:

-- Personal illness
+- 1. Personal illness

 - 2. Illness of immediate family member

 - 3. Death in the family

 - 4. Extreme weather conditions

 - 5. Religious observances

 - 6. School sponsored or school endorsed activities

 - 7. Military active duty/deployment

 - 8. Summons, subpoena, or court order